 “We ask our sister Churches not to offer a theological cover-up for the injustice we suffer, for the sin of the occupation imposed upon us.
 Our question to our brothers and sisters in the Churches today is: Are you able to help us get our freedom back, for this is the only way you can help the two peoples attain justice, peace, security and love?”

-I, along with my colleague Sally Vis, and my employer, the Reformed Church in America, have chosen to heed their call.
+I, along with my colleague Chris DeBlaay, and my employer, the Reformed Church in America, have chosen to heed their call.
 Our work is to be in solidarity with the Palestinian people as they seek an end to the Israeli occupation of East Jerusalem, the West Bank, and Gaza.

-The Palestinian Christian call for nonviolent resistance, and our decision to heed it, is rooted in our Christian faith.
+The Palestinian Christian call for nonviolent resistance, and our decision to heed it, is rooted in our commitment to justice and human rights, values we believe were embodied by Jesus.
 Therefore, we are also called to wrestle with biblical history, archaeology, Christian doctrine, and the biblical text.
 We study and interpret with rigor and without fear.
 This is also a significant part of our work.

 - We educate persons through Immersion Tours of Israel and Palestine that combine visits to and teachings about the biblical/archeological sites with experiences and speakers that illuminate the injustice of and suffering that results from the Israeli occupation.

 - We offer an arts camp and a fitness camp for Palestinian youth in Bethlehem.
 The camp is run by artists and fitness experts from the U.S. and Canada.